bjmoreton/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach and .map both will allow a provided fuction to be called on each element of an array.
+However .forEach doesn't return the values but it does allow the array to be changed.
+Where .map will return an new array with the requested information.

 2. Explain the difference between a callback and a higher order function.
+A higher order function is a function that takes another function as arguements and returns a new funtion.
+A callback function is a function nested within another function so the parent function can call on it.

 3. What is closure?
+Closure gives a function the ability to reach out from an inner function to utilize information from an outer function.

 4. Describe the four rules of the 'this' keyword.
+Default binding, Implicit binding, Explicit binding, New Binding

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? so that the child construtor attributes/functions are used.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.